Mads0709/PeerToPeerAssignment4/README.md

 Then open two new terminals and write the same command, but with other numbers such as 1 or 2

-To make a access to the critical section request write any message in one of the three terminals
+To make an access request to the critical section, write any message in one of the three terminals